 Optional Practical Training (OPT) is meant to give you practical experience in your major field of study, and you can apply for it either during your program of study or after graduation.
 OPT generally lasts up to 12 months.

 Before you can participate in OPT, you'll need to get approval from US Citizenship and Immigration Services, which usually takes around 90 days, but could be shorter or longer, so you'll want to plan ahead.

-You don't have to have a specific position already when you apply, but you will need to get a position for post-completion OPT within 90 days of the start date on your OPT EAD card in order to stay in F-1 status.
+You don’t need to have a job offer when you apply, but you are required to begin working on post-completion OPT within 90 days of the start date on your OPT EAD card in order to maintain valid F-1 status.

 When classes are in session, OPT can only be part-time, up to 20 hours per week.
 It can be full time during the summer and other breaks.